-However, during an initial transitional period (of at least 7 years) actions relating to EPs can also be brought in national courts at the choice of the parties.
-In addition, during the initial transitional period a proprietor is able to register to opt out their EPs (but not any UPs) from the jurisdiction of the UPC.
+However, during an initial transitional period (of at least 7 years) actions relating to EPs will also be able to be brought in national courts at the choice of the parties.
+In addition, during the initial transitional period a proprietor will be able to register to opt out their EPs (but not any UPs) from the jurisdiction of the UPC.